rsvim/rsvim.github.io/docs/manual/get_started.md

 Rsvim is built by the [rsvim](https://github.com/rsvim) community.
 The project is hosted on [GitHub](https://github.com/rsvim/rsvim).
 The documentation is hosted on [GitHub Page](https://rsvim.github.io/).

-Rsvim is open sourced, licensed under [Vim License](https://github.com/rsvim/rsvim/blob/main/LICENSE.txt), exactly same with the [Vim](https://github.com/vim/vim) project.
+Rsvim is open sourced, licensed under [Vim License](https://github.com/rsvim/rsvim/blob/main/LICENSE.txt), same with the [Vim](https://github.com/vim/vim) project.